andyzhu23/Competitive-Programming/README.md

-### Hello, I am a noob
+### Hello

-This is my Competitive-Programming Solution page, I mainly created it for myself to review all the solutions that I wrote
+This is my Competitive-Programming Solution page, I mainly created it for myself to review all the solutions that I coded

 # problems